- How do I get started?

 I want to learn more about HVR

 HVR stands for High Volume Replicator.
-Our software offers real-time heterogeneous data replication software across platforms including Azure.
+Across platforms, including Azure, our software offers real-time heterogeneous data replication software.
 With HVR you get everything you need for data replication including schema creation, initial data load, real-time change data capture and delivery, and compare/repair.
 A typical implementation requires an installation of the software on the source and on the target server.
 The cloud image (HVR Image for Azure) as found in the Azure marketplace can be used if source or target is cloud.